 - Museum number

 Painting, hanging scroll.
-Skeletons dancing; one skeleton seated and playing shamisen beneath broken paper; other skeletons, some with bamboo swords at their sides, others with towels bound around their foreheads, enjoying music and dancing.
+Skeletons dancing; one skeleton seated on grave marker and playing shamisen beneath torn paper lantern; other skeletons, some with bamboo swords at their sides, others with towels bound around their foreheads, enjoying music and dancing.
 Ink and colour on silk.
 Signed and sealed.

 - Production date